evanx/jsbin/README.md

 # Just Snippets ;)

-This is not a useable project, just some technical articles and snippets on my JavaScript adventures.
+This is not a useable project, just some notes, articles and code snippets related to my JavaScript adventures.

 It's more of a wiki/weblog, with each entry pushed to a github directory.